 Referrals should be made as soon as possible, when an individual is removed from regulated activity.
 This could include when an individual is suspended, redeployed to work that is not regulated activity, dismissed or when they have resigned.
-It is important that as much relevant information is provided to the DBS as possible, as it relies on the quality of information provided to them.
+It is important that as much relevant information is provided to the DBS as possible, as it relies on the quality of information provided by the school when considering the referral made..

-When an allegation is made, an investigation should be carried out to gather enough evidence to establish if it has foundation, and employers should ensure they have sufficient information to meet the referral duty criteria explained in the DBS referral guidance, which can be found on GOV.UK.
+When an allegation is made, an investigation should be carried out to gather enough evidence to establish if it has foundation, and employers should ensure they have sufficient information to meet the referral duty criteria explained in the DBS referralguidance, which can be found on GOV.UK.